wisp-lang/wisp/Readme.md

 ## Special forms

-There are some special operators in wisp, in a sense that they compile to JavaScript expressions rather then function calls, although same named functions are also available in standard library to allow function composition.
+There are some special operators in _wisp_, in a sense that they compile to JavaScript expressions rather then function calls, although same named functions are also available in standard library to allow function composition.

 #### Arithmetic operations

-Wisp comes with special form for arithmetic operations.
+_wisp_ comes with special form for arithmetic operations.

 ```clojure
 (+ a b)        ; => a + b